garden-io/garden/docs/using-garden/modules.md

 # Modules

 Modules are the basic **unit of building** in Garden.
-They are usually the first thing you add after creating the project level configuration.
+They are usually the first thing you add after creating the project-level configuration.

 A module can correspond to a Dockerfile and its associated code, a remote Docker image, a Helm chart, an OpenFaaS function, and more, all depending on the module type.